Go Back

 "No ARIA is better than bad ARIA."

 Always consider if you can use a native HTML element before using ARIA.
-Native HTML elements have built-in accessibility features.
+Native HTML elements have built-in accessibility features that work automatically.

 When to Use ARIA

-- Enhancing native HTML semantics: When native semantics aren't sufficient
+Enhancing native HTML semantics when native semantics aren't sufficient for your needs.

-- Making dynamic content accessible: For content that updates without page refreshes
+Making dynamic content accessible for content that updates without page refreshes, like live chat or real-time data.

-- Creating complex widgets: When standard HTML elements don't provide necessary functionality
+Creating complex widgets when standard HTML elements don't provide the functionality you need.

 When Not to Use ARIA